pgRouting/pgrouting/src/withPoints/doc/pgr_withPointsKSP.rst

 Synopsis
 -------------------------------------------------------------------------------

-Modify the graph to include points and using Dijkstra algorithm, extracts all the nodes and points that have costs less than or equal to the value ``distance`` from the starting point.
+Modifies the graph to include the points defined in the ``points_sql`` and using Yen algorithm, finds the K shortest paths.
-The edges extracted will conform the corresponding spanning tree.

 Signature Summary